MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tasks/set-up-customer-sales-order-target-consolidated-invoice.md

 [!include [banner](../../includes/banner.md)]

-In Japan, the customers usually use consolidated invoice for all transactions.
+In Japan, the customers usually use consolidated invoices for all transactions.